elixir-ecto/ecto/guides/introduction/Embedded Schemas.md

 #]
 ```

-In typical databases where `:map`s are mapped to JSONB (like Postgres), Ecto is constructing the appropriate jsonpath queries for you.
-To see more examples of valid syntax for embedded schemas, see [`json_extract_path/2`](https://hexdocs.pm/ecto/Ecto.Query.API.html#json_extract_path/2).
+In databases where `:map`s are stored as JSONB (like Postgres), Ecto constructs the appropriate jsonpath queries for you.
+More examples of embedded schema queries are documented in [`json_extract_path/2`](https://hexdocs.pm/ecto/Ecto.Query.API.html#json_extract_path/2).